Shark-ML/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/data/datasets.rst

     The Data class interface is subject to change in the near future and the recent past.
 Thus this tutorial might be in parts outdated or will turn out to be outdated in the near future.
-However on a conceptionel level the contents are correct.
+However on a conceptional level the contents are correct.

 Data handling is an important aspect of a machine learning library.
 Shark ships with three container classes tailored to holding data for machine learning applications:
 :doxy:`Data`, :doxy:`UnlabeledData`, and :doxy:`LabeledData`.
-After familiarizing yourself with the basic concepts, also see the complete list of :ref:`data tutorials <label_for_data_tutorials>`
+After familiarizing yourself with the basic concepts, have a look at the complete list of :ref:`data tutorials <label_for_data_tutorials>`

+A decisive difference between Shark 3.x and previous Shark version and other machine learning libraries is that the data is not stored in a generic container, but in objects tailored to efficient large-scale machine learning.

 The containers presented in this tutorial can all be used by including::